Perranuthnoe to Prussia Cove

 The efficiency of the chemical processes that plants use to metabolise nitrogen compounds varies with pH (acidity).
 In soils that are too acidic, many plants have trouble absorbing nitrogen (apart from specially-adapted ones known as "ericaceous").
 The ongoing decomposition of plant matter into humus within the soil creates acidic compounds.
 Some soils contain rocks such as chalk and limestone which will react with the acid and neutralise it.
 In Cornwall, the beach sand includes a high proportion of seashell fragments which contain the same chemical compound as limestone.

-6. Go through the gap and follow the waymarked path ahead, between the bushes, to emerge from the bushes at a waymark.
+6. Go through the gap and follow the waymarked path to the right to where the two paths rejoin.

 The name "blackthorn" is just a general reference to the dark colour of the bark, rather than anything specific to do with the thorns which are not any darker than the rest of the wood.
 It's primarily a comparison with hawthorn where the bark is lighter (in fact hawthorn is also known as "white thorn" despite not having white thorns).
 Just to confuse things further, the flowers of blackthorn are whiter than hawthorn!

-7. Bear left through the gap and follow the waymarked path ahead to reach a kissing gate.
+7. Go through the gap and turn right.
+Follow the path to a kissing gate.

 In spring, look out for the "tents" of lackey moths on the blackthorn.